Operate Your Business

 +

 Bookkeeping focuses on systematic and chronological recording of a business's financial transactions.
-Bookkeeping's goal is to create and maintain accurate and up-to-date financial records.
-It includes key tasks such as:
+The purpose of bookkeeping is to create and maintain accurate and up-to-date financial records.

 • Recording daily transactions (sales, purchases, payments, receipts); maintaining ledgers and journals